Cascode6/ABExperimentReport/README.md

 - net conversion (probability of continuing the trial through 14 days based on the number of "Start Free Trial" clicks)

-The data was supplied by the course, but based on the provided numbers, an alpha of 0.05 and a 1-beta of 0.2, I found that the experiment produced the desired effect: gross conversion changed significantly from the control, and the net conversion did not change significantly (with some caveats).
+The data was supplied by the course, but based on the provided numbers, an alpha of 0.05 and a 1-beta of 0.2, I found that the experiment produced the desired effect: gross conversion changed significantly from the control, and the net conversion did not change significantly, and a followup experiment is outlined.